-Recommendation 2: Continue to evaluate the current landscape and future directions of electronic quality measurement and provide a roadmap toward increased electronic reporting through the eCQM Strategy Project.
+[EHR Strat 3] Recommendation 2: Continue to evaluate the current landscape and future directions of electronic quality measurement and provide a roadmap toward increased electronic reporting through the eCQM Strategy Project.

 Ideally, the electronic measurement and reporting of quality performance data should result in less time and money invested by clinicians than the use and reporting of traditional chart-abstracted measures.
 However, there are a number of challenges to making a full transition to health IT use for quality measurement.
 Similar to its approach with the Promoting Interoperability performance category of MIPS and the Promoting Interoperability Program for hospitals, formerly known as the Hospital EHR Incentive Program, HHS should, after consultation with stakeholders, both revise existing eCQMs and develop new eCQMs that will allow physicians and hospitals to increasingly transition to electronic measurement and reporting.

 The beginning of this effort is underway through CMS's eCQM Strategy Project.
 After evaluating current state processes of eCQM development and soliciting public feedback to make future state recommendations, CMS is currently implementing project recommendations to reduce eCQM development and implementation burdens through adding workflow considerations in the development process while reducing development time, obtaining more stakeholder feedback for the new eCQMs under development, and adding increased stakeholder transparency to these processes, with an emphasis on ensuring that electronic data collection for quality measures does not contribute extra or unnecessary steps to the use of health IT in patient care.
+In addition, HHS announced in July 2019 the formation of the Quality Summit (QS), which will bring together key industry stakeholders and government leaders to discuss how current quality programs administered by HHS can be further evaluated, adapted, and ultimately streamlined to deliver a value-based care model focused on improving outcomes for American patients.
 CMS and ONC should also work together to refine and develop eCQMs so that quality measurement aligns with clinical workflow, with an emphasis on ensuring that electronic data collection for quality measures does not contribute extra or unnecessary steps to the use of health IT in patient care.